|The Frankfurt-Tipp rating:|

-Kristin (Jenny Schily) and Felix (Urs Jucker) have been sedating their mentally handicapped daughter Dora (Victoria Schulz) with medication for a long time.
-Now the treatment has been discontinued and the 18-year-old girl not only finds her way back into life, but also discovers her own sexuality.
-It doesn't take long until she feels attracted to the charismatic Peter (Lars Eidinger) in every respect and gets involved in spontaneous sex with him.
-When his parents found out, they were shocked.
-They are not sure whether Dora is ready to take over this responsibility over her own body.
-Peter's arrogant appearance is not exactly helpful in relieving the two of their worries.
-But although they try to prevent it, Dora continues to meet with her lover.
-And then happens what Kristin was afraid of: her daughter gets pregnant...
+For a long time Kristin (Jenny Schily) and Felix (Urs Jucker) have kept their mentally impaired daughter Dora (Victoria Schulz) quiet with medication.
+Now the treatment has been discontinued and the 18-year-old girl is not only finding her way back into life, but discovering her own sexuality in the process.
+It's not long before she finds herself attracted to the charismatic Peter (Lars Eidinger) in every way and engages in spontaneous sex with him.
+When his parents find out, they are shocked.
+They aren't sure if Dora is ready to take on this responsibility over her own body.
+Peter's arrogant demeanor doesn't help ease either of their worries.
+But despite their best efforts to prevent it, Dora continues to meet with her lover.
+And then what Kristin in particular was terrified of happens: her daughter gets pregnant...

-The fact that not everything is clearly served on the tray and the viewer is encouraged to reflect makes the film extremely interesting.
-This positive impression is supported by the excellent play of Victoria Schulz and a no less great Lars Eidinger.
-Also, the fact that Stina Werenfels always uses pleasantly biting humor and thus consciously renounces a politically correct staging, has to be credited to the film in any case.
+The fact that not everything is clearly served on a platter here and the viewer is encouraged to reflect on his own, makes the film extremely interesting.
+This positive impression is supported by the excellent acting of Victoria Schulz and a no less great Lars Eidinger.
+Also the fact that Stina Werenfels uses pleasantly biting humor again and again and thus consciously refrains from a politically correct staging, must be credited to the film in any case.

-However, it is precisely the inappropriateness that makes the work too difficult and sometimes a bit bulky.
-It's hard to find access to the characters as a viewer and it's often hard to comprehend their actions.
-At the beginning the movie still works quite well, which can't really be said about the ending.
-In the effort to bring the message of sexual freedom, self-determination and the mother-daughter conflict to a harmonious conclusion, the staging loses itself in unnecessarily confusing sequences that lastingly disturb the positive overall impression.
+Despite this, it is precisely the non-conformity that makes the work very difficult and sometimes somewhat unwieldy fare.
+As a viewer, it's hard to find access to the characters and often can't really understand their actions.
+Still, at the beginning the film works quite well, which can't really be said of the ending.
+In the effort to bring the message about sexual freedom, self-determination and the mother-daughter conflict to a coherent conclusion, the production gets lost in unnecessarily confused sequences, which permanently disturb the positive overall impression.